SPRING FIELD TRIPS

 Appointments are available in April and May

-- $7 per student and parent (teachers free)
+- $7 per student and adults (Teachers are free)

 We have developed twelve exciting centers for you to choose from.
 The number of centers you choose depends on the number of classes you bring.
 If you bring five classes, you may rotate through five centers.
 Each center lasts about 20-25 minutes.